wtraylor/modular_megafauna_model/docs/design.md

 All parameters must be constant within one simulation run.
 Since some classes work with pointers to the classes \ref Fauna::Hft, \ref Fauna::HftList, and \ref Fauna::Parameters, all objects of these classes must not be moved in memory.

-The host program only passes the path to the TOML instruction file to the class \ref Fauna::World.
+The host program only passes the path to the [TOML](https://github.com/toml-lang/toml) instruction file to the class \ref Fauna::World.
 The parameters are parsed by the megafauna library independently, using [cpptoml](https://github.com/skystrife/cpptoml).
 This is done by the class \ref Fauna::InsfileReader.

+The TOML format is chosen because it is easy to read for humans and easy to parse with a free library.
+Many people might be already familiar with similar syntax from DOS ini files.
+The table arrays are particularly useful for defining an HFT set.
+Alternative formats don’t have all these advantages.
+The YAML standard is a bit too complex for our purpose, but would have been another good candidate.
+JSON and XML are not so easy for humans to read and edit.

 Following the [Inversion of Control](\ref sec_inversion_of_control) principle, as few classes as possible have direct access to the classes that hold the parameters.
 These classes play the role of the “framework”: They call any client classes _only_ with the very necessary parameters instead of the complete \ref Fauna::Hft or \ref Fauna::Parameters objects.